Akhand2021/laravel-chat-app/README.md

     php artisan key:generate
     ```

-    Configure your `.env` file with your database and broadcasting settings:
+    Configure your `.env` file with your database and Pusher settings:

     ```
     DB_CONNECTION=mysql